About sleep problems and solutions in children and teenagers

 If your child isn’t dry at night, he might wake because he’s wetting the bed.
 Or he might wake to go to the toilet and then find it hard to get back to sleep.

 You can talk with your child’s GP if toilet training and bedwetting are problems for your child.

 Common childhood illnesses

-But if your child is sick, you’ve probably been up and down to him at night, soothing and settling him.
-Once he’s better, he might like to keep having all that extra night-time attention.
+But if your child has been sick, you’ve probably been getting up in the night to soothe and settle her.
+Once she’s better, she might like to keep having all that extra night-time attention.
 If this sounds like your situation, you might need to be firm about getting back into your child’s normal bedtime routine.